-The Company financial statements have been prepared in accordance with International Financial Reporting Standards and its interpretations as adopted by the IASB ("adopted IFRS's").
+The Company financial statements have been prepared in accordance with International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) in conformity with the requirements of the Companies Act 2006.

-Summary of significant accounting policies and key accounting estimates
+Summary of material accounting policies and key accounting estimates

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
+Accounting policies related to immaterial transactions, other events or conditions themselves immaterial and as such need not be disclosed.